james-wi/Cash-Per-Second-Calculator/README.md

 Cash-Per-Second-Calculator
 ==========================

-A basic Python app using Tkinter, to help me with games in which I earn a certain amount of money over time (I made it with Adventure Capitalist in mind).
+A basic (and right now pretty ugly) Python app using Tkinter, to help me with games in which I earn a certain amount of money over time (I made it with Adventure Capitalist in mind).

 A quick look at the running program: